melissa-sa/melissa/README.md

 | `-DINSTALL_ZMQ` | `OFF` | Download, build, and install ZeroMQ |
 | `-DBUILD_DOCUMENTATION` | `OFF` | Build the documentation (requires Doxygen) |
 | `-DBUILD_TESTING` | `ON` | Build tests; run with `make test` in build directory |

+### Run a first example

+Go to  the heat example [README.md](examples/heat-pde/README.md) to run your first sensitivity analysis with melissa

 ## Reporting Issues